jomaa-ahmed/jomaa-ahmed/README.md

 - 💬 Ask me about **AWS, Docker, Kubernetes, or CI/CD pipelines**.
 - 📫 How to reach me: [Email](mailto:ahmedjomaa40@gmail.com) | [LinkedIn](https://www.linkedin.com/in/ahmedjomaa/)
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: I reduced deployment times by 30% using Jenkins and Kubernetes!

 ---